White House, Democrats trade accusations over stalled coronavirus relief talks

 “Chuck Schumer and Nancy Pelosi are holding the American people hostage over money for their radical left-wing agenda that the country doesn’t want,” Mr. Trump said.

 The president again criticized Democrats’ push to expand mail-in voting, questioned whether they can carry out the plans without extra coronavirus aid, and called their initial request of a $3.5 trillion package “ridiculous.”

-Presumptive Democratic nominee Joseph R. Biden added fuel to the partisan fire, blaming Mr. Trump for taking no personal interest in negotiations with Congress.
+Presumptive Democratic presidential nominee Joseph R. Biden added fuel to the partisan fire, blaming Mr. Trump for taking no personal interest in negotiations with Congress.

 “Donald Trump is on the golf course,” Mr. Biden said.
 “He hasn’t even met with the leaders.”